fhnw-hpc/fs24-mc1/README.md

       * Are there any known issues with those patterns?
 If yes, how could those issues be mitigated or on the other hand provoked?
 If possible, show this with an experiment.
       * How scalable are those two approaches?
 What challenges need to be considered?

-Todo: What to do with those two bullet points?
-Can they be integrated into 3 somehow?

-* *What other 2-3 topologies/patterns do you know used for data processing?
-Describe the differences and use cases with at least one additional topology.*
-* *Which pattern suits your chosen application best?*

 #### Bonus 3
 Show how your container setup could be integrated into a container orchestration system (such as Kubernets) and how it would profit from this.
 Or show how you could replace some of the components with cloud-based offers and what changes/considerations come with this.

 ### Part 4: Performance Analysis and Evaluation of your Application

-*TODO: Rewrite such that the students do more in depth profiling and only plot and visualize profilings when useful.*

 Profile your producers and consumers/data sinks.
 Describe the patterns and bottlenecks you see while executing different scenarios and workloads.
 Perform 2-3 experiments with different configurations.